online-go/online-go.com/CONTRIBUTING.md

 # Development Environment

-Make sure you have at least 4 GB of physical memoty allocation to your OS and 4GB swap space allocated or npm run dev will probably freeze the system.
+Make sure you have at least 4 GB of physical memory allocation to your OS and 4GB swap space allocated or `npm run dev` will probably freeze the system.

 Getting setup is easy, you'll need to have [Node.js](https://nodejs.org/) installed, then simply clone the repository and within the working directory run the following: